conda/ceps/cep-recipe-tests.md

 #### Script test

 A script test SHOULD create the `run` and `build` environment.
 The `build` environment SHOULD be in the architecture of the current platform.
 The `run` environment SHOULD be in the architecture of the target platform (ie. the platform the package is intended to run on).

 The `build` environment SHOULD be stacked on top of the `run` environment (ie. the PATH entries of the `build` environment take precedence).
 The script MUST be executed with the current work dir set to a copy of of the folder of files copied for the test (ie. the `$PREFIX/etc/conda/test-files/<package-identifier>/<id>/` folder).

+#### Python test

+For the Python test, a single test environment with the package should be created.
+The package SHOULD depend on Python.
+If `pip_check` is set, `pip` should be added as dependency to the test environment.

+The import test SHOULD be executed with the test environment activated.
+A file that includes each import statement SHOULD be created and executed.
+The test SHOULD succeed if the file can be executed without error.

+If `pip_check` is true, the test SHOULD also run `pip check` in the test environment to ensure that the dependencies match the requirements of the original Python package.

+#### Downstream test

+A downstream test SHOULD create a execute all tests of a downstream package with the package to be tested.
+If dependency resolution for any of the tests fails (e.g. due to conflicting dependencies), the test SHOULD be skipped.

+The downstream test SHOULD then execute all tests from the downstream package in separate test environments.
+The test SHOULD succeed if all tests pass.
+If any test fails, the downstream test SHOULD fail.

 ## Package contents test

 A list of `globs` is used to check for the presence (or absence) of files in the package.

 The full definition of a package content test is given below: